8 practical tips for driving the Road to Hana in Maui solo in 1 day

 Your Apple/Google Maps app WILL NOT WORK on Road to Hana, so this is the only real way to get directions other than buying a physical map.
 Seriously- this is my the best of all my tips for driving the Road to Hana!

-You MUST download it and purchase the map before you go.
-I did it in my hotel the night before and would have been so lost without it.
+You HAVE TO download it and purchase the map before you go.
+I did it in my hotel the night before and would have been so lost without it!

-2. There’s no wifi, data roaming, or cell service of any kind.
+2. There’s no wifi, data roaming, or cell service.

 • Download offline messaging platforms like Facebook Messenger or WhatsApp (you won’t be able to text) the night before so that you can contact someone in case of an emergency.